-Going green is the latest lifestyle change that many are making to help conserve energy and prevent air, water, and noise pollution.
-While recycling is a very important and simple way to be kinder to our Earth, it isn’t the only way to make an impact.
-Here are some additional changes you can make now for a more eco-friendly home.
+Making a change and going green is the latest lifestyle trend that many are making to help conserve energy and prevent air, water, and noise pollution.
+While reducing, reusing, and recycling are very important and simple ways to be kinder to our Earth, they aren't the only ways to make a meaningful and lasting impact.
+Read on for a few additional changes you can make now for a more eco-friendly home.

-If you’ve been wanting to ditch your old thermostat for a smart one, winter is the perfect time to take advantage of the energy and cost savings.
-Smart thermostats are an eco-friendlier option, as they typically have settings to automate temperature controls based on your past usage or a schedule you create.
+If you’ve been wanting to ditch your old thermostat for a smart one, the winter season is the perfect time to take advantage of the energy and cost savings.
+Smart thermostats are an eco-friendly option, as they typically have settings to automate temperature controls based on your past usage or a schedule you create.

 You can also access your thermostat remotely to decrease use while you’re away.
 Additionally, consider upgrading other appliances to their energy-efficient counterparts, such as LED lights and energy-efficient refrigerators, to further reduce your carbon footprint.

 Stay energy-efficient in the summer with these cost-cutting tips for your summer bills.